privcloud-com/documentation/README.md

 ## Overview
 PrivCloud is architected to be flexible and meet your needs of securing critical data.
 At the highest level, data can be isolated by workspaces.
 Within workspaces, you are able to create one or many containers.
-[Containers](documentation/containers.md) are highly configurable and able to store semi-structured individual records.
+[Containers](documentation/concepts.md#container) are highly configurable and able to store semi-structured individual records.
 The structure of these records defined by a [record type](documentation/record-types.md).
 Containers can only store records of specific record types that you configure.
  A visual representation of this architecture is below.
 Granting access to workspaces, containers, and records is all configurable through our [permissions system](documentation/permissions.md).
 You can grant individual [users](#users) or [applications](#applications) through this system.
+[Workflows](documentation/workflows.md) is event-hook orchestration system that allows you to customize and extend PrivCloud and tailor it to your use case and business.

 ![PrivCloud Overview](images/privcloud_overview.png)